gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/uploading-a-dataset.md

 ## Overview of the process

-The diagram below outlines the steps undertaken when registering and uploading a dataset.
+The diagram below outlines the steps undertaken when registering and uploading dataset files.
 _Note: draft figure_

 ![Workflow diagram](../../assets/images/DRAFTv2_upload_data.png)